Site logo

 Can You Get a DUI on a Horse

-Riding a horse after a few drinks might sound like an old-fashioned way to get home.
-No car, no problem, right?
+Riding a horse after a few drinks might seem like a safe way to get home.
+No engine, no DUI, right?

 Can You Get a DUI on a Horse?
 Key Takeaway